chesterheng/advanced-react-patterns/README.md

 ## **Section 3: Custom Hooks: The first Foundational Pattern**

-Custom Hooks are a mechanism to reuse stateful logic.
+Custom Hooks are a mechanism to reuse stateful logic

 ```javascript
 // name must start with "use"!